 So you see I have quite a quandary.

-What I have done so far, is to report the truth, which is my first and foremost obligation.
-I did interview a representative from VCOG about some of this.
+VCOG about some of this.
 I aired the concerns of one of the council members who was concerned over the limits on public comment.
 I also aired the "justification" for those limits from the council members in the majority position.

-I see my job as more than a job.
-It's a calling.
-People who do what I do have a precious gift from the founders of our country: constitutional protection.
+constitutional protection.
 No other job in the country can claim that.
 It's a beautiful freedom; it also comes with great responsibility.
 I would be lying if I said all reporters feel that way -- I know better.
 But I can't speak for them, I can only speak for me.
 I view all of these through the tinted lenses of what I view as my responsibility and calling as a journalist.

 Will I do something?
 Probably.
 But what?
 When?
 And how?